thompson-tyler/filecopy/DESIGN.md

 This module defines the structs representing packets as defined below, as well as a number of functions used to easily construct those packets.
-All packets are easily sent over the network because they contain no pointers, and as such can be serialized easily.
+All packets are easily sent over the network because they are implemented as tagged unions which contain no pointers, therefore they are serialized and deserialized easily via C-style casts.

 ## The `files` module

-Provides functions to reliably read files from disk and a data structure `files_t` which stores metadata of the files on disk.
+Provides functions to reliably read files from disk and a data structure `files_t` which stores metadata of the files on disk, it doesn't store file contents.

 This module uses a nasty file pointer under the hood, but provides the user with reliable reads by repeatedly reading a file, hashing it, and comparing the it to previous hashes until there are a sufficient number of matching hashes.

-Then all the packets necessary to transfer the file are returned to the caller.
+It uses this functionality to convert a file stream into the all the necessary packets to transfer the file, including correct checksum.

-This module adapts to the nastiness level by reading files a greater number of times under larger nastiness values.
+This module **adapts** to the nastiness level by requiring 5 matching reads for `nastiness` 5, 4 for `nastiness` 4, etc...

+At a certain point, which is also adaptive to `nastiness`, the read will give up and declare an unfixable disk error, which will try to trigger an SOS.

+For write functionality, we again repeatedly write, then read and hash to ensure the write was correct.

+It is a sort of personal end to end just for disk IO.
+Though, it's still separate to the real end to end, and is no more than an optimization instead of resending.

 ## The `messenger` module